 The WWE World Heavyweight Champion, Daniel Bryan is shown walking down a backstage corridor on his way out to the ring.
 "It's Daniel Bryan's first title defense against Randy Orton - next - live on Raw!" explains Cole as we prepare for the main event.

 Batista continues to beat down on Bryan, and when Orton gets back to his feet, he rejoins the fray.
 The two beat down on Bryan in a clear revenge attack after they lost to him just twenty-four hours ago.
 Suddenly, there's a fiery explosion from the stag - it's Kane!
 Kane comes out and gets a pop from the crowd.
 Is he here to help Daniel Bryan?
 No. Kane looks like he's stopping the fight, but the fact is, he wants a piece for himself, clearly angered by his own loss at WrestleMania and instead Chokeslams Bryan with impact.
 The three stand over Bryan with sadistic grins on their faces when suddenly - "Sierra, Hotel, India, Echo, Lima, Delta - Shield!" - The Shield have arrived!
 The United States Champion, Dean Ambrose, Seth Rollins and Roman Reigns make their way through the crowd and down to ringside.
 Unsure what their stance is, Kane, Orton and Batista back up.
 The Shield enter the ring and stand on the opposite side of Daniel Bryan.
 They begin to walk over to him and look down at him writhing in pain.
 The crowd begin to boo, believing that The Shield were here to join the punishment, but then - they attack the Authority!
 The roof blows off the New Orleans Arena as The Shield lay into the Authority.
 Rollins delivers a big superkick to Orton, sending him flying through the ropes.
 Ambrose dropkicks Kane out of the ring too.
 Batista stumbles around - Spear by Reigns!
 Reigns hits the Spear on the man we know he will face tomorrow night on WWE Main Event, live on the WWE Network!
 Batista rolls out of the ring and joins his Authority allies, holding his gut.
-Orton, Batista and Kane retreat up the ramp and once they reach the stage, Triple H and Stephanie McMahon walk out, the Game's face red with rage.
+Orton, Batista and Kane retreat up the ramp and once they reach the stage, Triple H and Stephanie McMahon spam, the Game's face red with rage.
 "What do you think you're doing?!
 Who do you think you are?!" he screams down the ramp at The Shield.
 Meanwhile, Daniel Bryan makes it back to his feet and has his titles in his hands.
 He stands in the center of the ring and The Shield turn around to him.
 After a moment of silence, The Shield move aside and point towards the turnbuckle for Bryan to climb.
 He does and begins chanting "Yes!" along with the thousands in attendance.
 The Shield all have big smiles on their faces, opposite to the angry expressions of the Authority.
 They now have some serious competition, and their days picking on Daniel Bryan are well and truly over.

 WWE Monday Night RAW: Monday 8th April 2014...Alright, welcome back.
 For how long this diary lasts, that is the question.
 By the way, people may look down on you for your emphasis on graphics designing, but your method of layout here is really nice and simplistic to read.
 The red border is also excellent for catching the readers' attention.
 Natural fashion for Daniel Bryan to kick off the show with his celebration as WWE World Heavyweight Champion.
 Interesting exchange between Randy Orton and Bryan; I personally am glad that we are getting Orton facing Bryan tonight for the titles, because we have seen this match so many times it has lost its charm by this point.
 Plus it opens up the unpredictability of who Bryan faces next.
 Decent three-way tag team match to determine who challenges for the WWE Tag Team Championships next, although not as strong a match as the real show opener - nonetheless, the Real Americans getting the win was nice - I guess you're taking a different approach to the breakup.
 I do believe that around now or the near future is the best possible time to let Cesaro roam freely, though.
 The question is now when do Cesaro and Jack Swagger challenge the Usos for the titles?
 I'm assuming on an episode of RAW or Main Event, or maybe even Extreme Rules (though that is a lengthy build up to a show about a month away in the modern era).
 Interesting to see how you take Triple H and Stephanie McMahon's reaction after Bryan won the big one last night.
 Alexander Rusev defeating Justin Gabriel made sense; Gabriel's appearance on RAW in quite some time.
 Rusev already has momentum after making an impactful debut in the André the Giant Memorial Battle Royal, eliminating the Big Show...I suspect Show to be Rusev's first opponent.
 I think that would actually be a decent match, too.
 Typical filler, here.
 Rob Van Dam had chance to talk?
 Oh dear, oh dear.
 I'm glad that Wade Barrett intervened in his return to in-ring competition.
 Bleh, RVD winning made sense, but I'm not too open to the idea of Barrett losing in his return to the ring.
 It just made Bad News Barrett look like nothing more than a comedy character.
 Wow, Dolph Ziggler taking on Sheamus.
 The New Orleans crowd would have ripped Sheamus apart in this one.
 Ziggler beating Sheamus was big news, I suppose that Ziggler has now turned or something?
 Confusing face vs face scenario here, if not.
 It's interesting that you had Ziggler win the battle royal trophy, but ah well.
 Sudden momentum boost for him.
 Wow, big mid-show segment with Hulk Hogan and the Ultimate Warrior reuniting in the ring.
 Huge reunion angle here, hopefully Warrior doesn't meet his unfortunate demise tomorrow like in real life...that would be even more traumatic to Hogan.
 Incorporation of the graphics without featuring too many of them is good, enjoyed.
 Orton and Batista having an exchange was interesting - something tells me that Batista will be challenging Bryan for the WWE World Heavyweight Championship next.
 Cody Rhodes and Goldust in tag team competition without the titles means that they HAVE to lose - especially to the Wyatt Family.
 As expected, as Erick Rowan and Luke Harper got the victory.
 Poor Cody, he needs a singles run - same goes for Goldust.
 I could see Harper and Rowan winning the WWE Tag Team Championships in the coming months.
 John Cena taking out the Wyatt Family was nice, and Bray's comments should lead to a rematch at Extreme Rules.
 Brock Lesnar's promo was big, as in real life; directed by the perfect mouthpiece, Paul Heyman.
 Sigh, I could have done without the Undertaker's appearance after losing last night at WrestleMania XXX.
 More mystery would have been better off, I think.
 I'm not sure, I'm just not too keen on that decision.
 I guess a rematch at some point will happen...but I don't think that 'Taker is healthy enough for it.
 Big E defeating Damien Sandow was fine, I guess.
 A push is in Sandow's future with WrestleMania out of the way.
 Sheamus turning on Big E is sure to lead to a future WWE Intercontinental Championship match - which could spice things up; I'm looking forward to seeing Sheamus turn heel.
 I'm intrigued as to where it will go next.
 Paige debuting was great, in the midst of AJ Lee's celebratory promo.
 I see that you are spacing out Paige leading up to a big WWE Divas Championship win.
 Paige defeating Tamina Snuka was fine, as just about anybody can get a win against Snuka these days.
 On one hand I'd love to see AJ reign as the WWE Divas Champion for a year.
 But Paige needs an impactful debut leading up to a new era in the womens division.
 Batista and Roman Reigns sounds like a BIG match for Main Event.
 I guess it will draw ratings, at least.
 Sounds more pay-per-view worthy, though.
 And finally, a massive closing sequence with Daniel Bryan defending the WWE World Heavyweight Championship against Randy Orton; with Batista, Kane, the Shield, Triple H and Stephanie McMahon getting involved.
 I'm not sure how to feel: a huge, confusing sequence documenting the war between the Authority and those that oppose them - but on the other hand, I wish that the match hadn't even started - Bryan needs a decisive win to retain the titles to remain a credible, strong champion - and the fact that he fought a competitive match just for it to be ended by Batista ruined that visual effect.
 You need to be careful how you book Bryan as the man.
 Overall, a strong show, and I would love to see you go on and on with this diary - let's just hope you get past several weeks.